scriptPilot/app-framework/README.md

 - [Standard JavaScript](http://standardjs.com/rules.html)

 ### Console commands
+In addtion to the common node console commands, you have the following ones available:
 * `npm run dev` to start development server with live reload
 * `npm run patch` to bump version to x.y.z+1 and build after bugfixing and improvement
 * `npm run minor` to bump version to x.y+1.0 and build after adding new functionality
 * `npm run major` to bump version to x+1.0.0 and build after breaking the backward-capability

+### Configuration options
+In the `package.json` file you could configure the following options:
+* `title` which is used for the HTML title element
+* `theme` standard theme, *ios* or *material* as option
+* `lang` standard language, e.g. *en*
+* `icons` icon libraries to be bundled
+* `routes` routes with route as key and page to be rendered as value

 ## Feedback, bugs, feature requests
 Please use the [Issues](https://github.com/scriptPilot/app-framework/issues) page or provide a pull request.
 For more complex changes please let us discuss in the issue list before.